 The Louisiana International Terminal

-Port NOLA is exploring the development of a second international container terminal in St. Bernard Parish to meet growing demand and create local jobs and opportunity locally.
-We are at the beginning stages of a multi-year due diligence process that will engage our stakeholders and partners.
+Port NOLA is exploring the development of a second international container terminal in St. Bernard Parish to meet growing demand and create local jobs and opportunity.
+We are at the beginning stages of public permitting process process that will engage local stakeholders and partners.